adammhaile/PlotDevice/README.md

 Any other settings would depend on your particular filament and printer capability but we recommend using high quality filament with consistent diameter.
 I are partial to Printed Solid, Atomic or Prusa brands.

-Final word on quality and accuracy: The RodPlotter is designed with relatively tight tolerances so your prints need to be as accurate as possible.
+Final word on quality and accuracy: The PlotDevice is designed with relatively tight tolerances so your prints need to be as accurate as possible.
 If you are unsure, I recommend printing this [calibration cube](https://www.thingiverse.com/thing:1586206) with the filament you want to use first as a test, with the above settings.
 If any dimension deviates from 20mm by more than 0.1mm, you should spend some time dialing in your extrusion settings for that filament until it is within 0.1mm tolerance.

 ## Bill of Materials